cawabunga/layer-mask/README.md

 ```

 ### Modifiers
-You add custom css classes to the mask element, simply pass `modifiers` configuration.
+You can add custom CSS classes to the mask element, simply provide a `modifiers` configuration.
 ```javascript
 const mask = new LayerMask(document.querySelectorAll('#dummy'), {
     modifiers: [